DoctorPingu/hash-set/README.md

 This project is a custom, from-scratch implementation of a Hash Set data structure in C++.
 It is designed to store unique integer keys with efficient average-case time complexity for insertions, deletions, and lookups, mimicking the functionality of `std::unordered_set`.

-The implementation uses the **separate chaining** method to handle hash collisions.
+The implementation uses the separate chaining method to handle hash collisions.
 The hash table automatically resizes and rehashes its elements when the load factor exceeds a specified threshold, ensuring that performance remains optimal as the number of elements grows.

 ## Core Features

 -   **O(1) Average Time Complexity**: Achieves constant time performance on average for `insert`, `erase`, and `contains` operations.
 -   **Dynamic Rehashing**: The underlying table automatically grows and rehashes elements to maintain a low load factor, preventing performance degradation.
--   **Customizable Load Factor**: The maximum load factor that triggers a rehash can be inspected and modified at runtime.
+-   **Customisable Load Factor**: The maximum load factor that triggers a rehash can be inspected and modified at runtime.
 -   **Full Iterator Support**: Implements C++ iterators, allowing for standard operations like range-based `for` loops (`for (int val : mySet)`).
 -   **Standard Library Compliance**: Provides an interface similar to the C++ standard library containers, including `size()`, `empty()`, `begin()`, `end()`, `find()`, and a copy-and-swap implementation for safe assignment.